junlarsen/LeagueVoice/README.md

 Your League accounts needs to be linked with a Google Account.
 This procedure can be started by clicking the "Link" button and telling your Google Assistant to link your accounts.

-If your intended champion has been picked or banned the assistant will not perform any action.
+If your intended champion has been picked or banned the assistant will not perform any action and you will need to request it to pick/ban another champion.

 > Doesn't start upon pressing start